10 Ways to Declutter Faster

 #9.
 Don’t Get Too Comfortable

-If you want to have a long, leisurely, comfortable time of going through your belongings with a glass of wine and music, that’s totally fine.
-There’s no shame in that at all.
-But we’re talking about how to declutter faster.
+If you want to have a long, leisurely decluttering session with a cup of tea and some relaxing music, that’s totally fine—no shame in that at all.
+But here, we’re talking about how to declutter faster.